Andes

-The Andes (/ˈændiːz/ AN-deez Ananta), Andes Mountains or Andean Mountain Range (Cordillera de los Andes; Anti) are the longest continental mountain range in the world, forming a continuous highland along the western edge of South America.
+The Andes (/ˈændiːz/ AN-deez), Andes Mountains or Andean Mountain Range (Cordillera de los Andes; Anti) are the longest continental mountain range in the world, forming a continuous highland along the western edge of South America.
 The range is 8900 km long and 200 to 700 km wide (widest between 18°S and 20°S latitude) and has an average height of about 4000 m.
 The Andes extend from south to north through seven South American countries: Argentina, Chile, Bolivia, Peru, Ecuador, Colombia, and Venezuela.

 Along their length, the Andes are split into several ranges, separated by intermediate depressions.
 The Andes are the location of several high plateaus—some of which host major cities such as Arequipa, Bogotá, Cali, Medellín, El Alto, La Paz, Mérida, Santiago and Sucre.
 The Altiplano Plateau is the world's second highest after the Tibetan Plateau.
 These ranges are in turn grouped into three major divisions based on climate: the Tropical Andes, the Dry Andes, and the Wet Andes.

 The Andes are the highest mountain range outside of Asia.
 The range's highest peak, Argentina's Aconcagua, rises to an elevation of about 6961 m above sea level.
 The peak of Chimborazo in the Ecuadorian Andes is farther from the Earth's center than any other location on the Earth's surface, due to the equatorial bulge resulting from the Earth's rotation.
 The world's highest volcanoes are in the Andes, including Ojos del Salado on the Chile–Argentina border, which rises to 6893 m.

 The Andes are also part of the American Cordillera, a chain of mountain ranges (cordillera) that consists of an almost continuous sequence of mountain ranges that form the western "backbone" of the Americas and Antarctica.

 Etymology

 The etymology of the word Andes has been debated.
 The majority consensus is that it derives from the Quechua word anti "east" as in Antisuyu (Quechua for "east region"), one of the four regions of the Inca Empire.
-Others suggest that it is in fact from the word anta (meaning copper) of the older Aymara language.
+Others suggest that it is from the word anta (meaning copper) of the older Aymara language.

 The term cordillera comes from the Spanish word cordel "rope" and is used as a descriptive name for several contiguous sections of the Andes, as well as the entire Andean range, and the combined mountain chain along the western part of the North and South American continents.